LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 not common when discussing logic programming semantics.
 We mention here the most relevant ones, notably those where semantics differ.

+**arbitrary goals as directives**
+   Although not ISO Prolog Core standard compliant, several Prolog systems accept using arbitrary goal as directives.
+This is not supported in Logtalk source files.
+Always use an ``initialization/1`` to wrap those goals.

 **calling a predicate**
    Sending a message to an object is similar to *calling a goal* with the difference that the actual predicate that is called is determined not